skylatian/nvidia-bot-custom-readme-files/sniper readme by skylatian#0375 updated.md

 __**Install python:**__

-Run installer and customize the install
+- Run installer and customize the install
--Hit next
+- Hit next
-:ballot_box_with_check: check `add python to environment variables` -go ahead with the rest of the install
+- :ballot_box_with_check: check `add python to environment variables`
+- go ahead with the rest of the install

 __**Geckodriver install/addition to PATH**__